JetBrains/kotlin-web-site/docs/topics/inline-classes.md

 because primitive types are usually heavily optimized by the runtime, while their wrappers don't get any special treatment.

 To solve such issues, Kotlin introduces a special kind of class called an _inline class_.
 Inline classes are a subset of value-based classes.
-They don't have identity and hold values only.
+They don't have an identity and can only hold values.

-To declare an inline class, use `inline` or `value` modifier before the name of the class:
+To declare an inline class, use an `inline` or `value` modifier before the name of the class:

 ```kotlin
 inline class Password(val value: String)